RebelTechnology/OpenWareLab/Faust/README.md

 process = no.noise : *(0.5);
 ```

-Here first line adds metadata declaration, second line imports Faust's standard library and last sends output from white noise generator to output channel 1 with gain reduced by half.
+Here the first line adds a metadata declaration, second line imports FAUST's standard library and the last line sends output from a white noise generator to output channel 1 with gain reduced by half.

 ## Parameter input

-You can control patch parameters by binding them with Faust UI controls.
-Let's look at example patch:
+You can control patch parameters by binding them with FAUST UI controls.
+Let's look at an example patch:

 ```
 import("stdfaust.lib");